alexander-mc/Billboard_Hot_100_Songs/README.md

 ## Usage

-Type the below and follow the on screen prompts.
+Type the below and follow the on-screen prompts.

     $ bin/billboard_hot_100_songs